Adoptionist Theology: How did Jesus Become The Son of God?

 Source: [The New International Commentary on the New Testament: The Gospel of Luke by Norval Geldenhuys p.
 148]

-Comment: If we take the above evidence than the baptism of Jesus according to Luke would look like this,
+Prima Qur’an Comment: If we take the above evidence, then the baptism of Jesus (according to Luke) would look like this:

-This would mean that Jesus became the ‘son of God’ at his baptism while an adult in the same way David became the ‘son of God’ as an adult.
+This would mean that Jesus became the ‘son of God’ at his baptism as an adult in the same way David became the ‘son of God’ as an adult.

 Let’s continue…